oceanprotocol/docs/content/concepts/architecture.md

 The publisher runs their own **Ocean Provider** or can use one deployed by Ocean Protocol.
 In the **download** step or while running C2D job, Provider software needs to retrieve the data service URL given a datatoken address.
 One approach would be for the publisher to run a database.
 However, this adds another dependency.
 To avoid this, the Provider encrypts the URL and this encrpyted URL gets published on-chain.

-To initiate the **consume** step, the data consumer sends 1.0 datatokens to the Provider wallet.
+To initiate the **download** step, the data buyer sends 1.0 datatokens to the Provider wallet.
 Then they make a service request to the Provider.
 The Provider loads the encrypted URL, decrypts it, and provisions the requested service (send static data, or enable a compute-to-data job).

 Instead of running a Provider themselves, the publisher can have a 3rd party like Ocean Market to run it.
 While more convenient, it means that the 3rd party has custody of the private encryption/decryption key (more centralized).
 Ocean will support more service types and URL custody options in the future.